Skip to main content

 Your normal Liability insurance will cover job shadow, just like it does visitors.

-It is effective once a youth apprentice begins a paid work position, per NYS labor and worker’s compensation laws.
+It is effective once a youth apprentice begins a paid work position, per NYSDOL labor and worker’s compensation laws.

 Not at this time, but it is strongly encouraged.